vincentsijben/bpm-timings-for-processing/README.md

 Note:
 * use `classpath.local.location=/Applications/Processing.app/Contents/Java/core/library` instead of Daniel's example.
 When releasing a Library you can't have the `core.jar` in your lib folder.
 * Find and comment this line in your build.xml `<taglet name="ExampleTaglet" path="resources/code" />`if you get [errors with generating Javadoc](https://github.com/processing/processing-library-template/issues/19).
+Find and remove this line in your build.xml as well `stylesheetfile="resources/stylesheet.css"`